ThomasVrancken/info9023-mlops/directed_work/03_docker/README.md

-# Lab 3 [Sprint 2, W4] : Docker & UV
+# Lab 3 [Sprint 2, W4]: Docker & UV

 ## 0. Introduction

-This lab will introduce you to Docker and UV, a modern Python packaging tool.
+This lab will introduce you to Docker but also to UV, a modern Python packaging tool.
 You will get hands-on experience in containerizing a simple Python application in class, then you will need to apply these concepts by building a container for a basic machine learning model.

 **Learning objectives**
 - understand the differences between virtual environments, virtual machines, and containers,